-Explore the evolution of art from 1965 to the present day with gallery tours,studio visits and selected readings.
-This dynamic course is designed to facilitate the understanding and interpretation of contemporary art by introducing students to some of the themes, issues and structures of current art practices.
-The emphasis is on experiencing art first-hand: visiting the galleries exhibiting the most challenging, relevant art.
-However, well-selected readings responding to the work in the galleries will be sent to the class as optional reading.
-The stylistic and material diversity of contemporary art is surveyed in this course: practices ranging from traditional media like painting and sculpture to new media like digital works and installations are considered and contextualized, while numerous artistic modes such as appropriation, conceptualism, pluralism, identity art, and relationalism are also examined.
-Lively discussions during and after gallery visits, visiting artists in their studios and optional readings will all be a key component of this course.
+Explore a spectrum of contemporary art through gallery tours, suggested readings and a studio visit with a guest artist.
+This dynamic course will facilitate the understanding and interpretation of contemporary art by introducing students to some of the themes, issues and structures of current art practices.
+The emphasis is on visiting galleries exhibiting the most challenging art in Toronto, while class discussions and suggested readings will clarify the defining characteristics of modernist, postmodernist and contemporary art.
+The stylistic and material diversity of the contemporary is surveyed in this course.
+Practices ranging from traditional media like painting and sculpture to new media like digital works and installations are considered and contextualized, while numerous artistic modes such as appropriation, conceptualism, pluralism, identity art, and relationalism are examined.
+Lively discussions during and after gallery visits, lectures, visiting artists and readings will also be a key component of this course.

-Over the years the class has made studio visits to speak to artists like Evan Penny, Stephen Andrews, Heather Nicol, Diana Meredith, Felix Gonzalez-Torres, and Nayland Blake.
+Over the years the class has made studio visits to speak to artists like Evan Penny, Stephen Andrews, Heather Nicol, Diana Meredith, Felix Gonzalez-Torres, Nayland Blake, and Catherine Heard.

 Tuition: $405 | Guest Artist Fee: $60 | Total: $465Notes: No experience necessary.
 Any entrance fees or transportation costs are the responsibility of the student.

 |Code||Instructor||Dates & Time||Days||Length||Register|

 |308||Andy Fabo||Oct.
 10, 2018 to Dec.
 12, 2018|

 TERM - FALL 2018